Well-known text representation of coordinate reference systems

 Well-known text representation of coordinate reference systems (WKT or WKT-CRS) is a text markup language for representing spatial reference systems and transformations between spatial reference systems.
 The formats were originally defined by the Open Geospatial Consortium (OGC) and described in their Simple Feature Access and Well-known text representation of coordinate reference systems specifications.
-The current standard definition is ISO 19162:2019.
-This supersedes ISO 19162:2015.
+The current standard definition is ISO 19162:2019, which supersedes version ISO 19162:2015.

 Version history

 This WKT format was initially defined by the Open Geospatial Consortium (OGC) in 1999, then extended in 2001.
 This format, also defined in ISO 19125-1:2004, is sometime known as "WKT 1".
 Later, evolution of the Coordinate Reference System conceptual model, new requirements and inconsistencies in implementation of WKT 1 format between different software have encouraged the revision of that format.
 The updated "Well-known text representation of coordinate reference systems" standard, sometime known as "WKT 2", was adopted by the Open Geospatial Consortium in 2015.
 This standard is published conjointly by the International Organization for Standardization as ISO 19162:2015.

 Confusingly, the original 2015 "WKT 2" standard has a version number 1 for the new, stricter WKT-CRS specification.
 A newer revision called WKT-CRS 2 was published in 2018, with the ISO version being ISO 19162:2019.